-Mariana De Niz, PhD, performed her work in the research group of Prof. Dr. Volker Heussler, at the Institute of Cell Biology, University of Bern.
-She received her PhD of Science in Cell Biology in January 2016.
+Cristina Leoni, PhD, performed her research work in the group of Dr. Silvia Monticelli, Molecular Immunology Lab, at the Institute for Research in Biomedicine (IRB), Bellinzona, within the framework of the PhD program of the Graduate School for Cellular and Biomedical Sciences, University of Bern.
+She received her PhD of Science in Biochemistry and Molecular Biology in August 2017.

-Our warmest congratulations and best wishes for her future career go to Mariana De Niz, PhD.
+Our warmest congratulations and best wishes for her future career go to Cristina Leoni, PhD.

 Abstract of the PhD Thesis: